because you asked

 I’m often surprised by how many emails I get from new designers or design students seeking advice or wanting to interview me for a class.
 In an effort to keep from repeating myself again and again, I’ve written a Medium article with a bunch of miscellaneous advice that you can absolutely choose to ignore.
 I’m just winging it like pretty much everyone else.
 The things that work for me won’t necessarily work for you, but if it helps, I’m happy to pass along what I’ve learned.

 First you need to understand my work setup.
 My office is about 80 square feet.
-That’s just barely enough space for a desk, a couple of shelves, and two snoring cats.
-Also, my office is in my apartment.
+That’s just barely enough space for a desk, a couple of shelves, and various pets.
+Also, my office is in my home.
 I work in pajamas a lot.
 Practically speaking, I just don’t have any room for an intern.
 I once did a short stint as an intern in some guy’s apartment in a very similar setup as what I have here, and it was honestly the most uncomfortable work setup I could possibly imagine.
 I lasted five days, and I still shudder when I think back on it.